Creating list view tables with customizable columns

 Tree/Table property dialog box

-For example, fields related to users are added from the remote form to the table columns.
+In this example, fields related to users are added from the remote form to the table columns.

-1. Select the column in the view.
+1. Select the table column in the progressive view.

 2. Set the display width value in the properties at Display > Column Width.